evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 The professor violently pantomimes raising his hand, and the students giggle.

 GROUP OF STUDENTS
-What did you do then, Professor?
+What did you do then, PROFESSOR?

 PROFESSOR
 Well, I said to him rather plainly, "Ok, Harold.
 Don't do that."